ADHD....Why can't you sit still?

 The common ADHD symptoms are

-Unable to sit still, always wiggling on their seat
+Unable to sit still, constantly wiggling on their seat

 Not listening or following instructions